AcePine/A-B_Test/README.md

 # A-B_Test
-Working with store data to select hypotheses, launch A/B tests and analyze results.
-Goal is to find ways to boost revenue.
+Working with store data, we selected hypotheses, launched A/B tests and analyzed the results!
+Our goal was to find ways to boost revenue.

+Our A/B test was successful; we ultimately found a winner with a group that converted at a higher rate.